The term spondylolisthesis derived from the Greek spondylos, meaning “vertebra,” and olisthenein, meaning “to slip.”

 Nerve root damage is very rare with degenerative spondylolisthesis per se but decreased canal space may make the structures more vulnerable to any insult like disc herniation.

-With increased stenosis, patient may not be able to walk even a few meters.
+With increased stenosis, the patient may not be able to walk even a few meters.

 Routine diagnosis of spondylolisthesis is made on radiographs.
 These include anteroposterior, standing lateral views and Ferguson coronal view.